-Mesko has already recorded “Funk Tune” with this same quartet, including drummer Forrest Young (also a very talented cat), at Summit Sound, in Eagle Rock.
+Mesko has already recorded “Dank Funk” with Alderson and drummer Forrest Young (also a very talented cat), at Summit Sound, in Eagle Rock.
 Jake Dempsey was at the board.

 A big thanks to Tad Dickens for our first official review:

 For those who love funky soul-jazz music, the field of players is not deep.

 Dr. Lonnie Smith continues to wow audiences, including a Jefferson Center crowd in 2011.
 Soulive has backed away from full-time touring, though its drummer, Alan Evans, is leading his own strong trio these days.
 Medeski Scofield Martin & Wood only occasionally record and perform together.
 Nor is James Carter Organ Trio, which played Jefferson Center earlier this year, a full-time project.

 But Virginia is lucky to have a strong act that advances the vibe of Jimmy Smith, Larry Young and Jack McDuff — legends of the Hammond B3-driven subgenre.
 The Rootdowns, a quartet with members in Richmond and Lynchburg, take their name from a classic Smith number.
 The band claims Smith, Soulive and the aforementioned John Scofield as influences.

 And they show it on the band’s debut CD, “Songs With Friends.”

 The Rootdowns have appeared multiple times at Blue 5 Restaurant over the past couple of years, but mostly as a trio — Brian Mahne on organ, Dusty Ray Simmons on drums and Brian Mesko on guitar.
 Before finishing “Songs With Friends,” the act added a fourth, Marcus Tenney on tenor saxophone and trumpet.
 That was a good addition to an already strong live lineup, and Tenney works out well on the new disc.